 Welcome to those of you just joining us.
 I hope you can make the run this Tuesday.
 Just look for the group at Barclays and introduce yourself.
 This is a very friendly group and they will take care of you!

-Our beginner groups in the past have found it really helpful to set up a beginner What’sApp group.
+Our beginner groups in the past have found it really helpful to set up a beginner What’sApp group and you guys are already on the ball with that!
 This makes it easy to connect with one another if you can’t make a Tuesday or Thursday run.
-For example, I believe next Thursday there is a 7th grade coffee – so if more than one of you wants to go to that, you can send out a message and see if you can run together after.
-So I’m hoping one of you can take on organising that!
+For example, if you can’t make a run, you can send out a message and see if someone else might be around to run with you another time.
 This is just for you guys – the coaches don’t need to be on it.
+Here is the link to join: https://chat.whatsapp.com/B6BzYbPSs9GKSXL3doUNCq

 A note on the pace – I had said in an earlier email that you should be running at a pace where you can talk comfortably.
 This is true, but that doesn’t mean you need to be talking all the time.
 It is perfectly fine to not be talking – I just want to make sure you CAN talk.
 Otherwise, you are going too fast.